Last updated: 09/2019

 Changes in Ozone Nonattainment Areas

-- Based on data from 2014 to 2016, all 92 of the eastern ozone nonattainment areas now show concentrations below the level of the 1997 standard.
+- Based on data from 2015 to 2017, 91 of the eastern ozone nonattainment areas now show concentrations below the level of the 1997 standard, while the remaining area had incomplete data.

-- Based on data from 2014-2016, 77 percent (17 areas) of the eastern ozone nonattainment areas now show concentrations below the level of the 2008 standard.
-While five areas continue to show concentrations above the 2008 standard, three of those areas made progress toward meeting the standard in the 2014-2016 period.
-Given that power sector emissions are an important component of the NOₓ emission inventory and that the majority of programs that reduce power sector ozone season NOₓ emissions reductions in the power sector that occurred after 2003 are attributable to the NBP, CAIR, and CSAPR, it is reasonable to conclude that ozone season NOₓ emission have significantly contributed to these improvements in ozone air quality.
+- Based on data from 2015–2017, 73 percent (16 areas) of the eastern ozone nonattainment areas now show concentrations below the level of the 2008 standard.
+While six areas continue to show concentrations above the 2008 standard, four of those areas made progress toward meeting the standard in the 2015–2017 period.
+It is reasonable to conclude that ozone season NOₓ emission reductions from the NBP, CAIR, and CSAPR have significantly contributed to these improvements in ozone air quality.

 Regional Trends in Ozone